jnsbyr/arduino-samd21lpe/README.md

 ## Results

-One of the easiest ways to make use of this library is to replace *delay()* with *TimerCount::wait()*.
+One of the easiest ways to make use of this library is to replace *delay()* with *TimerCounter::wait()*.
 The following scope snapshot shows a plot of the supply current of the XIAO SAM D21 board running for 11 ms at 48 MHz, where the MCU is put in sleep mode "idle2" for 8 ms, reducing the supply current during that time by more than 50 % from ~8 mA to ~3 mA (50 mV = 5 mA):

 <img src="assets/SAMD21-sleep-idle2.jpg" alt="SAM D21 in sleep mode idle2" width="30%" height="30%">